butcherman/Tech_Bench/README.md

 Open a browser and browse to the website.
 If all is working correctly, you should be directed to the setup page.

 Fill out the setup form to create your Tech Bench instance and begin using the Tech Bench.
+For more information, visit the docs folder.